-- The person whom you originally appointed to make health care decisions on your behalf may no longer be alive or well.
+- The person whom you originally appointed to make end-of-life health care decisions on your behalf may no longer be alive or well.
 If that individual is unable to serve in the role, your document may be ineffective.
 Even if you have a backup named, it is important to update the advanced directive to ensure that an additional backup is in place.

 - As you age, your wishes regarding end-of-life care may have changed.
 For example, perhaps your original document called for life support to be utilized, but you now wish that it not be started or continued.
 It is crucial that your advanced directive mirrors your true and current wishes in order for it to work as you intend.

 - Similarly, as time passes, your opinions on certain medical procedures, such as pain relief, the administration of food and water, or the use of certain types of medications may also have changed.
 If your advanced directive does not reflect these changes, the person in charge of making decisions on your behalf may not be able to override what it says in the document.